“There we go.”

 “Aren’t these enough?”

 “These?
-They’re shit.
 Don’t rub it in.
 I inherited them from my grandfather and can’t afford to get new ones.”

 “Why do you need two?”

 “Man, you sure are dumb.
-Don’t you know you need this to blast the door open and this to clear the room of pedos?”
+You need this one to blast the door open and this one to clear a room full of pedos.”

 “I thought all the pedos are in New Gary.”

 “What planet are you from?
-There’s pedos all around us.
+There’s pedos all around.
 Can’t take any chances.”

 “Sorry for my ignorance.
 That gunshot really wiped some of my mind away.
 I need to learn about guns all over again.”

 “Hey, do you want to go to Danny’s place?
-He’s got a rad collection.
-He might be willing to sell you some guns so you can get properly armed again.”
+He’s got a serious fucking collection.
+He might be willing to sell you some guns of his so you can get properly armed again.”

 “Aren’t you supposed to take me to get some rest?”